 And who can blame businesses for adopting Facebook Messenger.
 With a 50-80% open rate, click-through rate of 20% and a conversion rate 3-5% higher than Facebook desktop ads, its ROI beats any other marketing tactic.

-But with the growing use of “Chat Blasting” and Messenger bots, some might be skeptical about how they sit alongside more traditional forms of online marketing.
+But with the growing use of “Chat Blasting” and Messenger bots, is it a good addition to your social media strategy?
+Some might be skeptical about how this sits alongside more traditional forms of online marketing.

 I’ll explore what Facebook Messenger means for business marketing, how you can get started and how to use it to the best advantage for your business.

 As we’ve seen, the open, click-through and conversion rates of Facebook Messenger marketing is hard to argue against.
 There’s no other marketing channel that will give you those kinds of results without a major monetary input, even email which is notoriously effective for achieving results.